udan-jayanith/GoHTML/README.md

 # GoHTML

 A powerful and comprehensive HTML parser and DOM manipulation library for Go, bringing JavaScript-like DOM operations to the Go ecosystem.
+Note: GoHTML only support UTF-8.
+It's users responsibility to make sure input is UTF-8.

 ## Installation